The Deal, Take Three

 My first take on the deal that ended the brief partial government shutdown was that Chuck Schumer caved and the deal was a big win for Republicans.
 My second take was that my first take might be wrong — that the Democrats may have received more than they are getting credit for, and may be able to parlay what they got into a win, or at least a draw, down the road.

 My third take is that my first take is probably been closer to the mark.
-A reader writes:
+A reader, Tom Lopez, writes:

 I enjoyed reading your post [Take Two] but I’m just not sure I agree that the final deal only includes DACA protection in exchange for some level of funding for the wall.
 Even though Trump has said a lot about the wall, the real issue is chain migration and I really doubt he will sign a bill without some substantial limitation.
 Democrats don’t really care about the visa lottery so they will give that away for almost nothing. . . .